Introduction to Pretty Good Privacy

 - Using one-time symmetric key A tries to get the original digital signature

-- To decrypt digital signature A uses the public key from the keyring and get the original message digest (MD2)
+- To decrypthe t digital signature, A uses the public key from the keyring and get the original message digest (MD2)

 Pretty Good Privacy Certificate

 To trust the user’s public key, we need to have that user’s digital certificate.
-PGP can use a certificate which is issued by CA or can use its certificate.
-In the case of X.509, CA is the root who issues certificates to others.
+PGP can use a certificate that is issued by CA or can use its certificate.
+In the case of X.509, CA is the root of who issues certificates to others.
 In PGP, things work differently. there is no CA. Anyone can sign the certificate belonging to anyone else in the loop.
-There is no hierarchy or trust or structure.
+There is no hierarchy or trust, or structure.
 Users can have certificates issued by different users.

-For example, user A may have a certificate signed by user B and another by user C. So if user X wants to verify the certificate of user A, he has two options, one is User A and User B, another is user A and user C.
+For example, user A may have a certificate signed by user B and another by user C. So if user X wants to verify user A’s certificate, he has two options: User A and User B; another is user A and user C.

-In pretty Good Privacy, the user who issues certificate is called as introducer which is equivalent to CA in X.509.
+In pretty Good Privacy, the user who issues a certificate is called an introducer which is equivalent to CA in X.509.

-In this article, we have seen what is Pretty Good Privacy is the encryption method used for authentication along with its working and encryption methods.
+This article has seen what Pretty Good Privacy is: the encryption method used for authentication and its working and encryption methods.